In this post, I’m going to break down EVERYTHING you need to know about LSI Keywords.

 - Search questions are interrogative forms of Google’s search suggestions.

 For instance, for “SEO” it finds 29K of search suggestions, 1K of related keywords, and 2.6K of search questions.

 You can export all these keywords to Excel or Google Sheets.

-Price of this tool starts at $19.
+The price of this tool starts at $19.

 4. LSI Graph – Generate Perfect LSI Keywords